Frayna/StreamOverlayServer/readme.md

 The server should never serve the client outside of localhost !**

 It's meant to be used as an OBS overlay with all actions on the client, not a server back-end with front-end.
-You can create multiples overlay widget by making folders
+You can create multiples overlay widget by making folders inside the `public` folder.

 ### Installation